midfingr/obx_2016/README.md

 reboot when the installation is complete

-login with your user name via the lxdm display manager
+login with your user name via the lightdm display manager

 when logged in, remove the git folder from within your home folder: in a terminal type: sudo rm -rf obx_2016